Zabrimus/jonglisto-ng/README.md

 More Information can be found in the deployment chapter.

 ## channel logos (optional)
 If you want to see channel logos, the go to directory tools and start the shell script build-logo-jar.sh.
-This script clones the picons github repository and creates png files for a massive amount of channel logos.
+This script clones the picons gitlab repository and creates png files for a massive amount of channel logos.
 The channel logo images are then copied to the application directory and are part of the application.

 ## Build using Gradle